Bhargav-RA/Bhargav-RA/README.md

 - 🔭 I’m Intrested in **Robotics,Automation,IoT,Cloud**

-- 📝 My Carrier Objective is **to be a part of Research And Development in the field of Robotics**
+- 📝 My Career Objective is **to be a part of Research And Development in the field of Robotics**

 - 🌱 I’m currently learning **Ros,SLAM,NLP,Automation,Cloud,WeBots,Flutter,PLC,PCB Designng,SolidWorks,UAV**